Malah/samples-scalyr/README.md

 **This data will flow into our log generator: toolkit.s1.ninja/generate**

-# to add a new entry
+# to add a new log samples to the toolkit

 1. Export a powerquery as json, or upload a csv of your data (csv data doesnt have types so i discourage the use of csv if you want to graph integers)
 2.  upload to the `/logs` directory